Why should I use the Tuleap full installation?

-On redhat systems, the firewall is activated by default.
+- Ensure the firewall is properly configured.
 Open needed ports:

-Tuleap interacts with Postfix to process mails.
+Tuleap interacts with Postfix by default to process mails.
 The following lines should be uncommented/modified in the main Postfix configuration file generally located in /etc/postfix/main.cf:

 myhostname = mytuleap.domainname.example.com alias_maps = hash:/etc/aliases,hash:/etc/aliases.codendi alias_database = hash:/etc/aliases,hash:/etc/aliases.codendi recipient_delimiter = +

 Once these steps are completed, you can access the Tuleap server with the web interface.
 Go to your Tuleap domain name (e.g.

 Default site administrator credentials can be found in

 /root/.tuleap_passwd.
 Store it securely and delete the file as soon as possible.